Egg Omelet (1 Large) and Wheat Chapati (1 Piece)

 Stay Hydrated

-Ensure your meal includes a balance of carbohydrates, proteins, and fats to maintain a steady release of energy.
+Ensure that your meal includes a balanced mix of carbohydrates, proteins, and fats to maintain stable blood sugar levels.

 Find Glucose response for your favourite foods